Table of Contents

 - OSD values: You can customize telemetry info to your OSD screen.

-You can access remotely the BetaFlight OSD menu using the following stick combination: Throttle Mid + YAW Left + Pitch Forward.
+You can remotely access the BetaFlight OSD menu using the following stick combination: Throttle Mid + YAW Left + Pitch Forward.

 How it performs in the air?

-Although, my flight field was covered by about 20cm of snow and it was windy, I went out for a test flight.
-For the maiden I used a freshly charged 4s – 1300mAh battery.
+Although my flight field was covered by about 20cm of snow, and it was windy, I went out for a test flight.
+For the maiden, I used a freshly charged 4s – 1300mAh battery.

 Price and Availability